JoshuaOlubori/airflow-football-api-02/startup_instructions.md

 3. Toggle all DAGs (active DAGs have a blue background).
 4. Trigger the "start DAG" by:
     - Going to the "Action" column under the "a_start" DAG.
-    - Clicking the "..." button.
+    - Clicking the "Play Icon" button.
     - Selecting "Trigger DAG".

 *Verify Fixtures*